 The Infrared-controlled and capacitive-sensor controlled faucets are the most universal, offering userís touch-free, easy activation.
 In general the ADA Accessibility Guidelines means Faucets need to be lever, push-type, or electronically controlled operating mechanisms.
 In the event that a faucet is self-closing, such as a metering faucet, the faucet must remain open and running for at least 10 seconds.
 The

-commercial sensor faucet at Bath Select meets the ADA requirements.
+commercial sensor faucet at Fontana Sensor Faucets meets the ADA requirements.
 Many options are available for attractive and user-friendly.
 Lever controls are also easy to operate with one hand.